Chalarangelo/30-seconds-of-code/snippets/sdbm.md

 ### sbdm

-This algorithm is a simple hash-algorithm that hashes it input string `s` into a whole number.
+This algorithm is a simple hash-algorithm that hashes it input string `str` into a whole number.

 Use `split('')` and `Array.reduce()` to create a hash of the input string, utilizing bit shifting.